 - a.
 Development within and around existing urban areas will be expected to protect, and add to, the Borough's rich and accessible existing Green Infrastructure network. - b.
 Improve the amount of quality accessible greenspace where deficiencies in provision are identified. - c.
 Protect and enhance biodiversity across the Borough. - d.
-Mitigate flood risks through environmental and ecological improvement of the River Skerne and River Tees.

-6. Responding to Climate Change and Reducing Energy Consumption - support the continued move towards a low carbon community by encouraging efficient use of resources, good design and well located development, whilst increasing resilience to impacts from climate change.
+Mitigate flood risks through environmental and ecological improvement of the River Skerne and River Tees. - 6.
+Responding to Climate Change and Reducing Energy Consumption support the national commitment for net zero carbon and greenhouse gas emissions by 2050 through the continued move towards a net zero carbon community by encouraging efficient use of resources, good design and well located development, whilst increasing resilience to impacts from climate change.